georgefikri/nasdaq-stock-viewer/README.md

 # 📈 Stock Market Web App – React + TypeScript + Vite

 A modern stock viewer application built with **React**, **TypeScript**, and **Vite** that fetches real-time stock data from the **Finnhub API**.
-It includes live search suggestions, infinite scrolling for NASDAQ tickers, graceful error handling, and a clean UI built with reusable components and toast notifications.
+It includes live search suggestions, infinite scrolling for NASDAQ tickers, and a clean UI built with reusable components and toast notifications.

 > 🌐 Live Demo: [nasdaq-stock-viewer.vercel.app](https://nasdaq-stock-viewer.vercel.app)